 PPRL 419: Business Practices in Photography

+3 credits (3.0 hours | Non-studio)

 Prerequisite: All required PHTG 300 level courses

 This course is designed to provide a basic understanding of business and marketing practices in order to develop a successful photographic business.
 The course will consist of a series of lectures, workshops and guest speakers.

-Equivalent to PHTG 419.
+Note: Equivalent to PHTG 419.